andromeda-riwi/Activity-sprint-1/README.md

 - Olaya Ariza Jeison David
 - Taborda Echavarría Abrahan

-## 📄 License

-Distributed under the MIT License.
-See the LICENSE file for details.

 ## 🐞 Known Issues

 No major issues reported yet.
 Feel free to open an issue if you find one.